-You are required to make at least 12 contributions to the class blog-www.writingfordesigners.com. according to the schedule you will receive next week.
-Posts should average at least two paragraphs of not less than five sentences each or 150 words.
-Blog entries must be design-related, coherent and follow standard English usage, grammar and spelling.
+Students are required to make at least one weekly contributions to the class blog-www.writingfordesigners.com.
+Posts must average 150 words each to be counted, though students are also free to use the blog to share design-related links or images.
+Blog entries must be design-related, coherent, and follow standard English usage, grammar and spelling.
 Additionally, students are responsible for reading all entries and must weekly make substantive comment on at least two blog entries they did not write.
 Where appropriate and useful, students must illustrate their entries with images and/or links.
-Blog entries should follow conventions of internet (and all good short) writing-they should be brief, timely, and entertaining.
+Blog entries should follow conventions of internet writing-they should be brief, timely, and entertaining.
 It is my hope that the blog will become a place for Mason design students to discuss their concerns, hopes and observations about the world of design today.
-In that spirit, I don't want to dictate all blog topics, but your schedule will include a short list of topics you must "hit" at some time during the semester.
+In that spirit, I don't want to dictate specifics or every topic, but will give you a schedule that includes a few required themes you should touch on.
+I reserve the right to impose more specific subject requirements if it seems necessary.
 In general, topics can include: thoughts on being a design student today, critiques or comments on contemporary print or web site design, reactions to design writing or criticism found on another site (or in our reading), or extensions or reevaluations of work done for class projects (in this or another design class).

-However, if someone writes something you disagree with or wish to expand upon, the comment feature rather than a new entry is appropriate.
+A blog, even one with many writers, should not revisit the same ideas in different posts published too closely to one another.
+If someone writes something you disagree with or wish to expand upon, the comment feature rather than a new entry is appropriate.
 Finally, all posts and comments should be polite, respectful, and free of personal attack, insult or profanity.
 Students may respond to comments in entries and the ensuing dialogs-and go back and edit or expand earlier entries if expansions are clearly marked as "updates" and edits would not change a reader's perception of the following comments.
-The final entry will be the basis for blog grading.
-Students will receive three blog grades at approximately 1/3 course intervals.
-In sum, your blog work will add up to the equivalent of one of the longer pieces.
-This blog will be public, and people outside of Mason will be able to comment, so students should take the same care with personal information as they would on any site.
-It should be noted that in the short time the blog ran last spring, it did receive a bit of notice from the broader design community, and several noted designers chose to comment.
+This blog is public, and people outside of Mason will be able to comment, so students should take the same care with personal information as they would on any site.

-COMPONENT 1 (INTRODUCTION): HOW DO WE TALK AND WRITE ABOUT DESIGN?
+INTRODUCTION: HOW DO WE TALK AND WRITE ABOUT DESIGN?